Miceroy/mikroplot/README.md

 set(CMAKE_CXX_STANDARD_REQUIRED ON)
 enable_language(CXX)

-# Enable following line if you want to see mikroplot examples
+# Enable following line and regenerate cmake if you want to see mikroplot examples
-# option(MIKROPLOT_BUILD_EXAMPLES "" OFF )
+# option(MIKROPLOT_BUILD_EXAMPLES "" ON )

 add_subdirectory("ext/mikroplot")